awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   The table in question
 + `VersionId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID value that identifies this table version\.
+A `VersionId` is a string representation of an integer\.
+Each version is incremented by 1\.

 ## TableError Structure<a name="aws-glue-api-catalog-tables-TableError"></a>